madshansens/Instagram-API/CONTRIBUTING.md

     }
 ```

 - You MUST take EXTREMELY GOOD CARE to ALWAYS _perfectly_ document ALL parameters, the EXACT return-type, and ALL thrown exceptions.
 All other project developers RELY on the function-documentation ALWAYS being CORRECT!
-With incorrect documentation, other developers would make incorrect assumptions and bugs would be introduced!
+With incorrect documentation, other developers would make incorrect assumptions and _severe_ bugs would be introduced!

 ### Exceptions (EXTREMELY IMPORTANT)